 - 45-Minute Concurrent Session

-You will also be asked to indicate the titles of any other session(s) your submission might be connected or linked to, which language(s) you are most comfortable presenting in, and some details about your primary presenter and/or proposal.
+You will also be asked to indicate the titles of any other session(s) your submission might be connected or linked to, which language(s) you are most comfortable presenting in, and some details about your primary presenter and/or proposal including your session type:

 TIP: Remember, this is the description that conference attendees will read to decide whether or not to attend your session.
 It needs to be enticing, but also very clear of what you will be discussing.
 We recommend you leave institution names out of the abstract.

-TIP: Think about the content you will present and who it is most relevant/directed towards.
+TIP: Think about the depth of the content you will present

 - Accessibility and Inclusion